Is WordPress dying? What the W3Techs market-share data actually says

 It is not a competitor winning, it is the no-CMS category

 None in the W3Techs vocabulary does not mean nothing.
 It means sites where no known content management system could be detected: hand-coded HTML, output from frontend frameworks like Next.js or Astro, static-site generators, and, increasingly, sites assembled by AI tools that produce finished output with no CMS underneath.
-That category grew from 28.6 to about 29.5 percent, and it did so in exactly the months when WordPress gave up its points.
+That category grew from 28.6 to about 29.9 percent, and it did so in exactly the months when WordPress gave up its points.

 This is the whole point the headlines miss.
 WordPress share is not flowing to Shopify or to Wix.
 It is flowing to no-CMS.
 The classic-CMS category as a whole is ceding ground not because someone built a better CMS, but because a slice of the market stopped needing a CMS at all to put up a site.
 A static generator or an AI assistant is enough for a one-off landing page, a brochure site, or a simple company page that was never going to have an editorial workflow.

 Break it down by intent and the picture sharpens further.
-The bottom of the market, the simplest sites that historically landed on a free WordPress theme, are now just as easily produced in a browser by AI in fifteen minutes.
+The bottom of the market, the simplest sites that historically landed on a free WordPress theme, are now just as easily produced in a browser by an AI website builder in fifteen minutes.
 Those sites were never high-margin projects.
 Their departure lowers the share bar but barely touches the value the WordPress ecosystem actually creates.

 Why WordPress is shedding fractions of a point